-Various pieces of guidance in relation to digital health products have been published at the EU level by the Medical Device Coordination Group.
-Additionally, the International Medical Device Regulators Forum provides a range of information documents.
+Various pieces of guidance in relation to digital health products have been published at the EU level by the Medical Device Coordination Group (MDCG).
+Additionally, the International Medical Device Regulators Forum (IMDRF) provides a range of information documents.

 The HPRA, as the relevant competent authority in Ireland, also issues guidelines in respect of the qualification and classification of medical devices and in vitro diagnostic medical devices.
+Specific to digital health, the HPRA has also issued a Guide to Placing Medical Device Standalone Software on the Market.

-Medical device companies that are members of the Irish Medtech Association, a self-regulatory body, are also subject to the provisions of the Irish Medtech Code.
-Under the Code, members can be issued with a formal letter of reprimand from of the Irish Medtech Association, who can also recommend suspension (with various conditions) or expulsion of member companies from the Irish Medtech Association.
+Medical device companies that are members of the Irish Medtech Association (IMA), a self-regulatory body, are also subject to the provisions of the Irish Medtech Code (the Code).
+Under the Code, members can be issued with a formal letter of reprimand from of the IMA, who can also recommend suspension (with various conditions) or expulsion of member companies from the IMA.